 9. Plan long trips wisely

 Do your research.
 You have limited time, decide what you want to see, do, and eat before you arrive.
 Do not waste your vacation hours sitting in a hotel room planning your day.
 Group things together by location.
 Know your route, do not spend time backtracking.
-Google Maps allow you to pin attractions with photos and notes and works as a GPS while you are out and about.
+Google Maps allows you to pin attractions with photos and notes and works as a GPS while you are out and about.
 Book your day trips and attractions before you arrive with Get Your Guide or Viator.
 Plan ahead, nothing is worse than needing just one more day at a destination and not having it.
 If you have a friend who likes to wing it, travel with them to National Parks or the mountains.
 Not a big city with lots of attractions you want to experience.

 International flights stink.
 Especially if you live on the US West Coast.
 They are long, expensive, and suck up vacation time.
 They need to be planned wisely.
 For example, you have 16 days to spend in Europe.
 A common route is Berlin > Prague > Krakow > Budapest > Vienna > Salzburg > Innsbruck > Munich.
 There are a few castles and day trips you would like to take.
 How will you split up the time?
 Are two days in Prague enough?
 Should you skip Krakow?
 What about transportation between cities?
 Is this even possible?
 Traveling planning is stressful and you have to make tough decisions.